nnmsIsaac/DebateBot/README.md

 This is a Discord Bot written in JS that monitors voice channels and records statistics about them.

 ## Background
-After figuring out that Discord.py (the Python Discord API) didn't support most VC features, I switched to Discord.js, (the JavaScript Discord API).
+Someone approached me and asked me to make a Discord Bot that records stats about Discord Voice Channels (VCs) After figuring out that Discord.py (the Python Discord API) didn't support most VC features, I switched to Discord.js, (the JavaScript Discord API).
 This was a bit hard for me on two fronts: a) I haven't ever worked with Node.js, b) and I'm not that familiar with JS.
 (In fact, this was actually my first time working on a project mainly built in JS.)